Psycojoker/redflyingbaron/README.md

 Next
 ----

-* .save() (should work on RedFlyingBaron instance/slice or on RedBaron wrapped instances)
 * .undo() .redo()
 * .add(file_path) (in the futur accept stuff like "protocol://")
 * .set_automatic_save() (or some better/other api) -> save at every modification (needs modifications of RedBaron to display hooks)